mobilebible/bible-ios/README.md

 there is nothing preventing to use the app for other languages (currently we ship the NET translation besides the Finnish translation).

-Note that the application was significantly updated for iOS 7.
-If you are interested in the iOS 6 compatible version, check the ios6 branch.

 The following features have been implemented:
 * Support for the iPhone/iPad UI idioms
 * Localization.
 New localizations can be added with the standard Apple conventions.